ejain/blog/source/_posts/2000/2000-11-01-madagascar.md

 Taxi-brousse to Antsirabe.
 Taxi-brousse are private cars and minibuses operating on a non-fixed schedule, and due to the lack of alternatives the main form of transport.
 Arrival around lunch.

-Antsirabe used to be a classy colonial retreat, though nowadays all I notice are the somewhat to many pousse-pousse, small rickshaws.
+Antsirabe used to be a classy colonial retreat, though nowadays all I notice are the somewhat too many pousse-pousse, small rickshaws.
 Lots of tourists, nearly all of them from Madagascar.

 {% gallery %}
 thumbnails/1-07.jpg | images/1-07.jpg | A pousse-pousse, from a safe distance.